5 Ways to Check Your New Hampshire EBT Balance

 2. Use the Benny Mobile App

-The app also allows you to get cashback on EBT purchases at participating stores like Walmart, Costco, and Walgreens.
+The Benny app also provides cashback on EBT purchases at participating stores like Walmart, Costco, and Walgreens.

 Dial the 24-hour EBT Customer Service line at 888-997-9777.

-Enter your 16-digit card number when prompted.
-The automated system will state your SNAP and EBT Cash balances.
+Enter your 16-digit card number to hear your SNAP and EBT Cash balances and recent transactions.

 4. Review Your Last Store Receipt